--Vera Institute for Justice, "A Technical Guide to Jail Data Analysis"99 or a system so massively expensive, so incredibly powerful, the current state of criminal justice data collection and availability across the country is in a "dismal state" and lacks overall transparency, according to a June 2021 report from Measures for Justice.
-101 This means that despite accounting for a substantial - if not sometimes the largest - portion of local, state and federal budgets, the institutions that are a part of the criminal legal landscape are some of the least measured systems in our country.
+For a system so massively expensive, so incredibly powerful, the current state of criminal justice data collection and availability across the country is in a "dismal state" and lacks overall transparency, according to a June 2021 report from Measures for Justice.
+105 This means that despite accounting for a substantial - if not sometimes the largest - portion of local, state and federal budgets, the institutions that are a part of the criminal legal landscape are some of the least measured systems in our country.
 The report notes, furthermore, that "certain demographic data of arrests and incarceration, pre-trial and bail information, as well as released data - simply isn't collected, or isn't available to researchers because of law or administrative protection."
-102 If data access acts less as an indicator and more as a black box, it means our data infrastructures do not meet the basic levels of transparency that are needed for any evidencebased decision-making and general accountability.
-According to Measures for Justice, "there is a substantial lack of data around pretrial detention and release decision-making, as well as individual demographics (particularly indigence); there is great variation in how counties dispose of and sentence nonviolent cases; how financial obligations are imposed on individuals; and the collateral consequences that individuals face when convicted; and where demographics are available, we have an opportunity to identify and respond to significant disparities in group outcomes."103
+106 If data access acts less as an indicator and more as a black box, it means our data infrastructures do not meet the basic levels of transparency that are needed for any evidencebased decision-making and general accountability.
+According to Measures for Justice, "there is a substantial lack of data around pretrial detention and release decision-making, as well as individual demographics (particularly indigence); there is great variation in how counties dispose of and sentence nonviolent cases; how financial obligations are imposed on individuals; and the collateral consequences that individuals face when convicted; and where demographics are available, we have an opportunity to identify and respond to significant disparities in group outcomes."107